Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: January 30th

-In memory of two lifelong teachers in the North Carolina Education Hall of Fame, the NCAE awards the Mary Morrow-Edna Richards Scholarship for $1,000 to college juniors who are studying any teaching field, including elementary education.
+The NCAE awards the Mary Morrow-Edna Richards Scholarship honors two lifelong teachers in the North Carolina Education Hall of Fame.
+The awards are $1,000 to college juniors who are studying any teaching field, including elementary education.
 Eligible North Carolina residents who plan to teach at in-state public schools for 2+ years would qualify.
-Selection is based upon candidates’ scholastic record, moral character, professional promise in teaching, and three recommendation letters.
+Selection is based upon the candidate’s:

 Contact